Anatomy of a Matplotlib Plot

 - Axes: The actual plotting area inside the figure.
 This includes the x-axis, y-axis, grid, and the plotted data.

-In most simple plots, there is one figure and one set of axes.
+In most basic plots, you’ll work with a single figure containing one set of axes.

 Common Plot Elements